-But before death takes Abel, the spirit of a white-clad nurse appears and announces: “You can’t exit yet, mate, have you given a full account of yourself?” and the book proceeds in dreamlike fashion to replay the key events his life.
+But before death takes Abel, the spirit of a white-clad nurse appears and announces: “You can’t exit yet, mate, have you given a full account of yourself?”.
+The book then proceeds in a dreamlike fashion to replay the key events of Abel’s life.

 When I finished Sweeties, I turned to the back cover and learned Abel was in a coma in the book.
-Reading the narrative I had imagined Abel’s life flashing before his eyes as he neared death in the pool; nonetheless, either scenario works for me.
+Reading the narrative I had imagined Abel’s life flashing before his eyes as he neared death in the pool.
+Nonetheless, either scenario works for me.

-Have you ever read a book that’s had you relive your life in your dreams, like Sweeties did for me?
+Have you ever read a book that’s had you relive your life in your dreams like Sweeties did for me?

 © 2017 Robert Fairhead

 My review of Leon Silver’s Sweeties is also published on Tall And True, an online magazine, blog and forum for writers, readers and publishers.

 Welcome to the blog posts and selected writing of a middle-aged dad and dog owner.
 Among other things, Robert is an editor and writer at Tall And True, an online magazine, blog and forum for writers, readers and publishers.
 Share and showcase your writing -- fiction, nonfiction and reviews -- on TallAndTrue.com.